thegetty/quire-docs/content/resources/workshop.md

     full: "Evans, Walker. *American Photographs*.
 New York: Museum of Modern Art, 1938."
 ```

 As in the example above, the `id` would typically be the short form of the reference in an "Author Date" format.
-Note that unlike the `figures.yaml` file, the `id` used for references can have spaces.
+Note that unlike the `figures.yaml` file, the `id` used for references can have spaces and capital letters.
 The way the `id` is written is how it will appear in both the bibliography and clickable text for the pop-up citation.

 ### Creating a Bibliography